 The Flora will be published in 30 volumes.
 Volume 1 contains background information that is useful for understanding patterns in the flora.
 Volume 2 contains treatments of ferns and gymnosperms.
-Families in volumes 3-26, the angiosperms, are arranged according to the classification system of A. Cronquist (1981).
-Bryophytes will be covered in volumes 27-29.
+Families in volumes 3-26, the angiosperms, were first arranged according to the classification system of A. Cronquist (1981) with some modifications, and starting with this volume, the circumscriptions and ordering of families generally follow those of the Angiosperm Phylogeny Group [APG] (see E. Haston et al. 2007).
+Bryophytes are being covered in volumes 27-29.
 Volume 30 will contain the cumulative bibliography and index.

-The first two volumes were published in 1993, Volume 3 in 1997, and Volumes 22, 23, and 26, the first three of five covering the non-grass monocotyledons, appeared in 2000, 2002, and 2002, respectively.
-Volume 25, the second part of the Poaceae, was published in mid 2003.
+The first two volumes were published in 1993, Volume 3 in 1997, and Volumes 22, 23, and 26, the first three of five volumes covering the monocotyledons, appeared in 2000, 2002, and 2002, respectively.
+Volume 4, the first part of the Caryophyllales, was published in late 2003.
+Volume 25, the second part of the Poaceae, was published in mid 2003, and Volume 24, the first part, was published in January 2007.
+Volume 5, completing the Caryophyllales plus Polygonales and Plumbaginales, was published in early 2005.
+Volumes 19-21, treating Asteraceae, were published in early 2006.
+Volume 27, the first of two volumes treating mosses in North America, was published in late 2007.
 The correct bibliographic citation for the Flora is: Flora of North America Editorial Committee, eds.
 1993+.
 Flora of North America North of Mexico.
-8+ vols.
+15+ vols.
 New York and Oxford.

-Volume 4 treats 652 species in 117 genera contained in ten families.
-For additional statistics, please refer to Table 1.
+Volume 8 treats 682 species in 125 genera contained in 19 families.
+For additional statistics please refer to Table 1 on p. xx.